 - The previous violation indicates a pattern of behavior and substantial conformity with that pattern by the Respondent.

 Upon the determination that a complaint of sexual misconduct has been referred to a Formal Conduct Hearing, the appointed Chair of the Sexual Misconduct Hearing Board will notify all involved persons and members of the Board of the scheduled hearing.
 The Complainant and the Respondent will be provided with a written statement of the complaint and a summary of the Case Investigators’ report (when applicable).
 The Complainant and Respondent will be granted access to copies of relevant materials, as assembled by the Sexual Misconduct Hearing Board Chair and the Procedural Coordinator.
 Once a student is notified of an alleged policy violation, it is the student’s responsibility to check his/her email for follow-up information.

-The Complainant’s and the Respondent’s Procedural Advisors may attend the hearing.
-Neither the Complainant nor the Respondent may have an attorney present during the hearing.
-During the hearing, the Procedural Advisors will not participate in the hearing process and will be bound by the rules of confidentiality governing the hearing.
+The Complainant’s and the Respondent’s assigned Procedural Advisor, or advisor-of-choice may attend their respective meetings and interviews as well as the hearing.
+Neither the Complainant nor the Respondent may have any other advisor other than the assigned Procedural Advisor or their advisor-of-choice present during the hearing.
+Assigned Procedural Advisors and advisors-of-choice may not speak during the course of the hearing and will be bound by the rules of confidentiality governing the hearing.